Jemoka/blag/content/posts/KBhaibridgelab_d2aft.md

 +++
-title = "AIBridgeLab D2Aft"
+title = "AIBridgeLab D3Morning"
 author = ["Houjun Liu"]
 draft = false
 +++

-Welcome to the Day-2 Afternoon Lab!
+Welcome to the Day-3 Morning Lab!
 We are glad for you to join us.
 Today, we are learning about how Pandas, a data manipulation tool, works, and working on cleaning some data of your own!

 ## Iris Dataset {#iris-dataset}